Skip to main content

 • Need to forward tenant identity to backend services

-Approach A: Consumer Groups for Tenant Isolation
+Approach A: Consumer Groups for Shared Tenant Policies

-1. Create consumer groups (one per tenant)
+1. Create consumer groups for tenant policy sets

-# Free tier — 100 requests/day
+# Free tier — 100 requests/day per consumer

 a6 consumer-group create -f - <<'EOF'